wdv4758h/pypy-extradoc/talk/compiler-workshop-2016/pypy.rst

 -----------------

-PyPy is a mature production-ready framework automatically speeding up pure python code by factors of 2-5 in commercial settings.
+PyPy is a mature production-ready framework automatically speeding up pure python code by factors of 2-5, already used in commercial settings.

 The PyPy community offers several tools to inspect and optimize Python programs.
 Examples: vmprof, cffi